Overview of electronic Research Administration (eRA)

 NIH Deputy Director for Extramural Research

-- Administer more than 55,000 awarded competing and non-competing grants.
+- Administers more than 52,000 awarded competing and non-competing grants

-- Maintain patent and invention records for 25 Federal agencies (see iEdison website).
+- Maintains patent and invention records for over 30 federal agencies (see iEdison website).

 eRA's focus is on supporting the mission of serviced agencies by providing tools to electronically manage and report on grants in a way that:

 - Maximizes efficiencies

 - Provides a strong and scalable infrastructure

 - Is responsive to evolving customer needs